plochoidysis-ojwege/eNSP-labs/README.md

 ---

-## How to Use This README

-1. **Navigate the Table of Contents**:
+## Navigating the Repository

-   - Use the Table of Contents at the top to quickly jump to the lab you want to work on.
+- **Table of Contents**: Click any lab in the list above to jump right to that section.

-2. **Understand the Objectives**:
-   - Each lab starts with a list of objectives to help you understand what you will learn and accomplish.
+- **Objectives**: Each lab starts with a brief list of what I aimed to learn.

-3. **Review the Topology**:
-   - Refer to the topology diagrams to understand the network setup for each lab.
+- **Topology Diagrams**: Get a quick visual overview of the network setup for each exercise.

-4. **Follow the Configuration Steps**:
-   - Use the configuration screenshots and commands provided to set up the lab environment.

-5. **Verify Your Work**:
+- **Configuration Steps**: Follow the commands and (soon) add screenshots that show how each lab is set up.
-   - Check the verification section for each lab to ensure your configuration is correct.
-This includes ping tests, routing tables, and other outputs.
+- **Verification**: Check how I confirmed the lab worked—through tests like ping results and routing tables.

-6. **Add Your Own Notes**:
-   - Feel free to add screenshots, notes, or additional details to the README as you complete the labs.

-7. **Use the Resources**:
+- **Personal Notes**: I've added my own notes and observations as I progressed.
-   - Refer to the resources section at the end of the README for additional documentation and tools.
+- **Resources**: Find extra documentation and guides in the Resources section at the end.

 ---

-By following these steps, you can effectively complete the lab exercises and gain hands-on experience with Huawei eNSP.
----
+This layout reflects my ongoing journey with Huawei eNSP.
+Enjoy exploring and learning along with me!
 ## Lab 1: IPv4 Addressing and Routing

 ### Objectives